 Someone Must Decrease

-The people were behaving like royalties as they thought that they had the spiritual freedom to do anything they desired.
+The people were behaving like royalty as they thought that they had the spiritual freedom to do anything they desired.
 Everyone received the Spirit because of the Grace of God but their arrogance led them to believe that they deserved their Gift.
 Paul goes on a rant filled with sarcasm on how the true leaders of the church are perceived by their congregation, as fools, dishonoured, persecuted and brutally treated.